MohammadHajeer/Portfolio/README.md

 # Portfolio
-Alhmdulillah this is my simple portfolio project hope you like
+Alhmdulillah this is my simple portfolio project hope you like it